molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 --header 'Content-Type: application/json'
 ```

-Grab your deployment’s id.
+Grab your deployment’s "id" field returned from the command above.
 This is a unique id for your deployment.
-Once your deployment is "Running" (a minute or two), you can move to the next step.
+Once your deployment is "RUNNING", you can move to the next step.

 ### Ingest Data

-Once a deployment is running, you will want to start loading data into it.
-Sources are configurable resources that load data into deployments.
-This section will help you creating a "Streaming (HTTPS)" Source, which will yield a persistent endpoint that allows you to push data into your deployment over HTTPS.
+Once a deployment is "RUNNING", you will want to start loading data into it.
+This section will help you create a Streaming Source, which will yield a persistent endpoint that allows you to push data into your deployment over HTTPS.
 For more information on ingesting data, see [Ingest Data](/data-ingestion/saas/ingestoverview).

 #### Create A Table

-A table is an object within a deployment that stores related data.
 You must create a table before you can ingest data.
+For more information on tables, see [Tables](/data-ingestion/saas/tables).
+The command below will create your table.
+You can also do this in the UI on the "Tables" page by clicking “New Table", selecting your deployment, entering "iris_table" for the name, and entering "table holding flower data" as the description.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header